nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 # Anything else I should know?

-As mentioned briefly above, nixflk also has some convenience features to make life easier.
+As mentioned briefly above, DevOS also has some convenience features to make life easier.

 For starters, you might be wondering how we actually define a configuration for